HL7/fhir-clinical-document/input/pagecontent/mapping.md

 ### CDA mapping
 Detailed mappings of this IG can be found on the Profile Structure Definitions.
 See [Composition](StructureDefinition-clinical-document-composition-mappings.html#mappings-for-cda-r2-http-hl7-org-v3-cda) and [Bundle](StructureDefinition-clinical-document-bundle-mappings.html#mappings-for-cda-r2-http-hl7-org-v3-cda) mappings.

 <p>A high level mapping from CDA to FHIR Clinical Document is shown here.
 Composition attributes in <b>bold</b> have a minimal cardinality of 1 in the core resource.
-Composition attributes in green represent extensions. </p>
+Composition attributes in green represent extensions. <a href="https://confluence.hl7.org/display/SD/CDA+Extensions">CDA extensions</a> that map into the FHIR bundle and composition (prefixed with "sdtc:") are also shown.</p>

 <table><tr><td><img width="80%" height="80%" src="HL7 CDA-FHIR Alignment - Image-Mapping.svg" /></td></tr></table>